ronnakornRat/EC601_Project3/README.md

 ![Image of jitsi meeting room](https://github.com/ronnakornRat/EC601_Project3/blob/main/image/jitsi_room.JPG)

+consider the minimal function that would require in the meeting
+- mute/unmute themselves
+- turn on/off the video
+- accessing chat
+- sharing screen
+- quit the meeting
+all these options can be accessed easily and the button is intuitive.

 ### the security
 #### the room
 According to Jitsi (https://jitsi.org/security/), the meeting room is only created when first participant join the room and is destroyed once the last participant leave the room.
 This method make it so that the "meeting room" is harder to be identitied, since it will only come into existence when someone actually joins the room.